ivanweiler/phpacademy-image-filters/README.md

 ## Usage

-Here is an short example on how to use the library:
+In order to apply filter just for output, you can use following:

 ```php
 <?php